The Far Country (novel): Critical reception

+In The Herald (Melbourne) reviewer Osmar White was more taken with the work: "By all means read The Far Country as soon as you can get hold of it.
+It'll make you feel fine if you're an Australian and a hero if you're an Englishman — or a Czech...We need more writers who count our blessings as determinedly as Mr. Shute."

 1972 adaptation

-The novel was adapted for television on the ABC in 1972.
-Shooting of the six episode series took place in Orange and Bathurst.

 1987 adaptation

 The novel was adapted for television again in the 1980s.
-Shooting took place in September and October 1985 and took place entirely in Victoria even though some scenes were set in Britain and Europe.
-The mini-series screened on the Seven Network in 1987.
+The miniseries screened on the Seven Network in 1987 starring Michael York, Sigrid Thornton, and Maureen Edwards as Mrs Morton.
+Shooting took place in September and October 1985, and took place entirely in Victoria even though some scenes were set in Britain and Europe.